neofinancial/coverage-upload-action/README.md

 #### Testing changes you made to another repository against this action

-1. In your repository that references this action, change your workflows code from `uses: neofinancial/coverage-upload-action@v1` to `uses: neofinancial/coverage-upload-action@commit-hash` where the commit hash is the version of code you want to test against.
+1. In your repository that references this action, change your workflows code from `uses: neofinancial/coverage-upload-action@v1` to `uses: neofinancial/coverage-upload-action@commit-hash` where the commit hash is the **full** commit hash version of code you want to test against.
 1. Run the workflow that references this action.